 Our aim is excellence in research and teaching.
-We have a strong research portfolio, well-respected undergraduate and postgraduate degree courses, and an increasing number of PhD students.
+We have a strong research portfolio (see our discussion papers), well-respected undergraduate and postgraduate degree courses, and an increasing number of PhD students.

 The Department is home to two research centres: the Centre for Competition and Regulatory Policy and the City Health Economics Centre.

 We have 16 full-time staff and 6 part-time lecturers, as well as visiting professors and research fellows.